Can a Trustee Be the Sole Beneficiary of a Trust?

 What is a Trust?

-A trust is a legal arrangement where assets are held by a trustee for the benefit of one or more beneficiaries.
+A trust and trust certificate is a legal arrangement where assets are held by a trustee for the benefit of one or more beneficiaries.
 Trusts can be an essential part of estate planning, ensuring that assets are distributed according to the wishes of the person who created the trust (the grantor).

 Trustee Responsibilities and Fiduciary Duties